 How to make this grilled cheese with feta

 Spread spinach, mint, pomegranates and date on one slice of bread.
 On the other, add the provolone kind of cheese and crumbled feta cheese.
 Press the slices of bread together.
-On the top, drizzle with olive oil and 1 tsp za’atar, press the spice mix gently into the bread.
+On the top, drizzle with olive oil and 1 teaspoon za’atar, press the spice mix gently into the bread.

 In a medium hot skillet, place the olive oil side of the sandwich down in the pan.
-Drizzle the (now) top slice with olive oil and 1 tsp za’atar as well.
+Drizzle the (now) top slice with olive oil and 1 teaspoon za’atar as well.
 Gently press down the spices.
 Cover with a lid and flip the grilled cheese after about 2-3 minutes or until nice and crisp.